Knowledge is power, or so Schoolhouse Rock taught me during my youth.

 When I originally printed our boarding passes for our flight out of Charlotte, we were in Boarding Group 2.
 Now that might not sound bad, but according to the Delta boarding chart that is the next to last group getting on the plane.
 We’re just ahead of people who booked basic economy or the cheapest of the cheap fares.
 What to do?

 Well, one way to ensure that you get earlier boarding with Delta is to have one of their co-brand American Express cards.
 While we’ve had these cards in the past, I no longer have them because we weren’t flying on Delta very often.
 When I evaluated the cost, I figured they weren’t worth keeping for the annual fee.
+(Since then, I now have the Delta Skymiles Business Gold card and will get preferred boarding)

 So how else could we board early?
 Well, let me tell you a story…